 "Amazing how many lives it can change.
 Just by bringing a couple ah young misfits, ah young criminals.
 You bring em out here in the middle a nowhere an’ they change.
 I never thought ah’d change but now ah feel as if ah’ve changed, aye.
 The course helps you look at life – different ways of like, living, instead of drugs or violence".
 Venture Trust participant

-In October 2013 our Outreach Team won the 'Interventions' prize from Tayside Community Justice Authority.
+Outreach Team won the 'Interventions' prize from Tayside Community Justice Authority.

 This award recognised the impact of our programmes in helping people move away from offending, and to contribute positively to their communities.